Mick3DIY/EasyPicoPCB/README.md

 The Fritzing project file [EasyPicoPCB_fritzing.fzz](EasyPicoPCB_fritzing.fzz) (compressed file).

-The code with Thonny IDE graph viewer :
+The code with Thonny IDE and its plotter window :

 ```python
 # EasyPicoPCB (2023-10-09)